-Table 3 Results of submitted runs.
+Table 3.
+Results of submitted runs.

-Results show that overall performance of the system with evaluation questions was over 60% lower than training results.
-A preliminary analysis of the errors has let us note some obvious mistakes like the length and elements considered as part of the context (which couldn't be fixed before questions' release due to time constraints).
-However there are some other issues to take into account besides those errors, for instance, question classification.
+It is important to remark that the average accuracy of the monolingual tasks was 23.7% and 21.88% in the monolingual Spanish task.
+Nevertheless we note that our results -with respect to evaluation questions- show a drop in the overall system performance of over 60% compared to training results.
+A preliminary analysis of our approach has let us note some considerations in order to improve its performance.
+For instance, to experiment with different elements included in the context as well as context length (which couldn't be fixed before questions' release due to time constraints).
+Question classification is also an issue.
 Figure 2 shows the accuracy of the classifier, from a total of 200 questions, the classifier only can assign an accurate semantic class to 157 questions, which represents a precision of 78.5%.
-Besides classifier performance, searching and candidate answers selection were also very low, only 29.41% of questions right classified as person were answered, 63.63 % of organizations, 39.10% of localities, 37.50% of dates, 28.57% of quantities and 18.18% of miscellaneous were answered.
+Besides, searching and candidate answers selection were also very low, only 29.41% of questions right classified as person were answered, 63.63 % of organizations, 39.10% of locations, 37.50% of dates, 28.57% of quantities and 18.18% of miscellaneous were answered.

 We have begun a detailed analysis looking for inconsistencies in the overall approach, as well as programming bugs.
 The initial step is to get an improved configuration of the POS tagger and NE classifier (MACO) in order to label the corpus and rebuild our indexes (databases) with a non restricted version of document model, i.e. without pre-established elements and length in the context.
-Thus repeat some experiments with a refinement method for candidates and answer selection.
+Thus we will evaluate precision and recall at different stages and repeat some experiments with a refined method for candidates answer ranking, and finally for answer selection.